Jakobeha/type-sitter/README.md

 - arbitrary tree-sitter grammars, not only ones written in Rust
 - Error node and incremental parsing support, since typed nodes directly wrap `tree-sitter` nodes
-- Less API difference from the native tree-sitter API: if you don't use `tree-sitter-wrapper` feature it only provides typed wrappers for nodes, and even `tree-sitter-wrapper` really only provides convenience methods on top of the base API
+- Less API difference from the native tree-sitter API: if you don't use the `yak-sitter` feature it only provides typed wrappers for nodes (and even `yak-sitter` isn't much different)
 - Less complexity because of the above

 Advantages of rust-sitter: